 As always, it’s best to have a discussion with your veterinarian to see whether or not Imodium or another treatment for dog diarrhea is the right course of action for your pet.

-How to Treat Your Dog’s Diarrhea
+How to Help With Your Dog’s Diarrhea

 Rather than using Imodium, dog owners may want to turn to natural remedies or other treatments for dog diarrhea.
 In many cases, these efforts can resolve your dog’s upset stomach and diarrhea without resorting to medication at all.